pkar70/MyLibs/Nuget-Configsy/README.md

-    Function GetSettingsBool(sName As String, Optional bDefault As Boolean = False) As Boolean Function GetSettingsLong(sName As String, Optional iDefault As Long = 0) As Long Function GetSettingsDate(sName As String, Optional sDefault As String = "") As DateTimeOffset
+    Function GetSettingsBool(sName As String, Optional bDefault As Boolean = False) As Boolean Function GetSettingsLong(sName As String, Optional iDefault As Long = 0) As Long Function GetSettingsDate(sName As String, Optional sDefault As String = "") As DateTimeOffset Function GetSettingsDate(sName As String, dDefault As DateTimeOffset) As DateTimeOffset

 # providers